top of page

 • Shipping materials and shipping costs for the outgoing samples.

-• A guarentee of pregnancy with at least two puppies, or a free repeat stud service from the same stud.
+• A guarantee of pregnancy with at least two puppies, or a free repeat stud service from the same stud at the next breeding.
+If pregnancy remains unachieved a partial refund is given.

 • 24 hour after whelp assistance